mixxxdj/manual/source/chapters/user_interface.rst

    :alt: Mixxx alternative skin (Latenight) - parallel waveforms
    :figclass: pretty-figures

-   Mixxx alternative skin (Deere) - Separate waveforms
+   Mixxx alternative skin (Latenight) - Parallel waveforms

 .. warning :: If you have a slower computer and notice performance issues with
               Mixxx, try lowering the frame rate or changing the waveform type